justinasjustinas/mlb-team-digest/docs/custom_metrics.md

 - Going deep into a game (IP) adds strong value.
 - Strikeouts prevent bad luck from balls in play.
 - ER, hits, walks, and HRs penalize mistakes.

 ---

-## MVP Choice

-For each game:

-1. Compute top hitter score.
-2. Compute best pitcher score.
-3. Compare — whichever is higher is named **MVP of the team**.

----